 Your presence may burn brightly for a little while… but once Google shows up to put out the flames, only smoldering ruins remain.

-Smoldering ruins as in pages 2+ of Google.
+Smoldering ruins as in pages two and further of Google Search Results.

 Remember – YOU are responsible for hiring the right agency for your SEO.